openziti/ziti/quickstart/kubernetes/sidecar-tunnel/kubernetes-sidecar-tunnel-quickstart.md

 ## Prerequisites

 - Complete the [Ziti Network Quickstart](https://netfoundry.github.io/ziti-doc/ziti/quickstarts/networks-overview.html).
-This guide uses the Ziti Controller and Edge Router that are created in the Ziti Quickstart.
+This guide uses the Ziti Controller and Ziti Edge Router that are created in the Ziti Quickstart.
 - Admin-level access to a Kubernetes cluster via `kubectl`.

 ## Create an Identity and AppWAN